 When you shop for bed linen or sleepwear, look for cotton products made from long fibres – prima cotton for clothing and egyptian cotton for bedding.
 Why long fibres?
-Because it’s softer and smoother than the cotton used in t-shirts.
+Because the material is softer and smoother than the cotton used in t-shirts.

-Soft, natural and non-irritating, bamboo is a sustainable resource which we especially like.
+Soft, natural and non-irritating, bamboo is a sustainable resource which I especially like.
 Google bamboo clothing for suppliers of the many products available, ranging from face cloths to dresses.

 This is a fabric that lives with you – it’s not cheap but is worth every cent.
 It wears well and always looks good.

 Bamboo is very soft and to further soften the fabric, wash and tumble-dry before your first wear.
 Avoid dry cleaning as it may stiffen the fabric and the chemicals may irritate sensitive skin.